 What benefits will the customer experience if they follow through with the CTA?

-Your target audience are property owners that are looking for assistance with their properties.
-Why do property owners look for property management companies?
+Your target audience is property owners who are looking for assistance with their properties.
+So, consider why property owners look for property management companies when crafting CTAs.

 They don't want the headache of managing people.